 One of the last stops I recommend making on your Scottsdale to Sedona road trip is to Bell Rock.
 No hiking or climbing necessary for this one.
 You’ll have an incredible view just steps from the parking area.

 Those wanting a closer look can hike the Bell Rock Trail.
-This is a relatively easy 1.5 mile round trip hike that will take you up the north face of Bell Rock.
+This is a relatively easy 1.5 mile round trip hike that will take you up near the north face of Bell Rock.

 I hope you’ve found this Scottsdale to Sedona Day Trip Itinerary useful in planning a trip of your own.
 If you’d like to support this blog please consider sharing this post.
 As always, thanks for reading.